 1. Hold Shift to constrain movements to 45°, 90°, 135° or 180° whilst creating or editing anchor points and handles.

 2. Select anchor point with Direct Selection tool and click Delete.
-Anchor and adjoining path segments are deleted leaving two paths.
+The anchor and adjoining path segments are deleted leaving two paths.

 3. Pen tool + Option (Alt): changes to Convert anchor point tool.